danajacob/RepData_PeerAssessment1/PA1_template.md

 There are 2,304 missing values in the data.

-#####Next, we use the mean for the 5-minute interval to fill in missing values and create a new dataset
+#####Next, we use the mean for the 5-minute intervals to impute missing values and create a new dataset

 ```r